Find out about the different types of numerical reasoning tests and how to practise them to increase your chance of success

 Example: A shop owner bought some shovels for £5,500.
 The shovels were sold for £7,300, with a profit of £50 per shovel.
 How many shovels were involved?

-These are mathematical questions in the form of a passage of text.
-Word problems usually require you to make a quick mental arithmetic calculation to answer the question - so you must be able to do subtraction and division quickly.
+Word problems require you to make a quick mental arithmetic calculation to answer the question - so you must be able to do subtraction and division quickly.
 Practising this type of question will help you to improve your speed when doing the real thing.

 A mobile phone company offers insurance that covers cases of theft and accidental water damage.
 According to their policy, the insurance pays 60% and 50%, respectively and with £30 deductible.
 This means that the client pays the first £30, after which the insurance pays 60% in the case of theft and 50% in the case of accidental water damage.
 How much will a client pay if her mobile phone worth £1,080 was stolen?